-You are now ready to explore the diminished family in your studies, which contains both half-diminished and fully-diminished chord shapes and colors.
+You’re now ready to explore the diminished family in your studies.

-When applying dim7 chords (fully-diminished) to your playing, they often act to outline other more commonly used chords in a jazz standard situation.
+When applying dim7 chords (fully-diminished) to your playing, they often act to outline other more commonly used chords in a Jazz tune.

 An example of this, and one you will see in the exercises below, is playing a dim7 chord from the b9, 3rd, 5th or b7th of a 7th chord in order to turn it into a rootless 7b9 chord.

 Though this may sound tricky to pull off, simply find the root of any 7th chord you are playing and play a dim7 chord one fret higher.

 This will get you started in applying this concept to the fretboard before taking it to other intervals of dominant chords in your playing.